CBU Volunteer Panel

 - Aged at least 16 years of age;

-- You should not have a clinical diagnosis of neurological injury or condition;
+- Without a clinical diagnosis of neurological injury or condition;

 How do I join the Volunteer Panel?